Cross-domain Neural Pitch and Periodicity Estimation

 We briefly compare our results to the HarmoF0 model proposed by Wei et al.~\cite{wei2022harmof0}.
-HarmoF0 requires access to the full audio file and cannot be used for streaming-based inference.
+HarmoF0 is non-causal, requiring access to the full audio file.
+This prohibits use for low-latency or streaming-based inference.
 HarmoF0 is individually trained and evaluated on MDB-stem-synth~\cite{salamon2017analysis} and then trained and evaluated on PTDB~\cite{pirker2011pitch} (i.e., it is not cross-domain and the same model was never trained on both domains).
 They report RPA values of 98.46\% for music (MDB-stem-synth) and 94.59\% for speech (PTDB).
 To the best of our knowledge, these are the previous state-of-the-art RPA values on these datasets.
 These values can be compared (up to variations in the test partition) to the individual-domain RPA values reported in Figure~\ref{fig:density} (i.e., 99.69\% music and 94.43\% speech).
-Adding cross-domain training changes our RPAs to 99.62\% music and 95.12\% speech, making our proposed system state-of-the-art while permitting streaming-based inference.
-HarmoF0 does not report speed or periodicity, so we are unable to compare on these dimensions.
+Adding cross-domain training changes our RPAs to 99.62\% music and 95.12\% speech, making our proposed system state-of-the-art while permitting low-latency and streaming-based inference.